shivakshisharma/Yoga-class/backend/README.md

 Yoga Classes
 The backend part:-
-The user fields are taken as strin,text.
+The user fields are taken as string,text.
 Assumption:-The username and the email is same in  the database.